kubernetes/contributor-site/content/en/events/kcseu/faq.md

 ### What is a sponsored attendee?

-If you are a SIG lead or subproject owner and there is someone that is not yet an org member or from another project that might take part of a panel, SIG face-to-face meeting etc, you can sponsor them to attend the summit.
+If you are a SIG lead or subproject owner and there is someone that is not yet an org member or from another project that might take part in a panel, SIG face-to-face meeting etc, you can sponsor them to attend the summit.
 Please reach out to community@kubernetes.io to make arrangements.